ACE Functions

 The ACE table-repair

-- Report Generation: Detailed repair audit trail of all changes made
+- Report generation produces a detailed repair audit trail of all changes made.

-- Transaction Safety: All changes are atomic.
+- Transaction safety ensures that all changes are atomic.
 If, for some reason your repair fails midway, the entire transaction will be rolled back, and no changes will be made to the database.

-- Table-repair is meant to be used to repair differences that arise from spock exceptions, network partitions, temporary node outages, etc. If the 'blast radius' of the failure event is too large -- say, millions of records across several tables, even though table-repair can handle this, we recommend that instead you do a dump and restore using PostgreSQL tooling.
+- Table-repair is intended to be used to repair differences that arise from incidents such as spock exceptions, network partition irregularities, temporary node outages, etc. If the 'blast radius' of a failure event is too large -- say, millions of records across several tables, even though table-repair can handle this, we recommend that instead you do a dump and restore using native PostgreSQL tooling.

 - Table-repair can only repair rows found in the diff file.
 If your diff exceeds